 - 7. Paper Maintenance Responsibilities: It is your responsibility to keep duplicate copies of all work submitted in this course.
 Save all returned, graded work until the semester is over. - 8.
 Academic Honesty and Definition of Plagiarism: Plagiarism is a serious violation of the Student Honor Code.
 The Honor Code prohibits and defines plagiarism as follows:

-A Student must not represent as the Student's own work all or any portion of the work of another.
-Plagiarism includes but is not limited to:
+Plagiarism.
+A student shall not represent as the student's own work all or any portion of the work of another.
+Plagiarism includes (but is not limited to):